A black woman says Ulta worker told her she was 'too dark' for makeup in store

-A black woman said she was told by an employee at an Ulta Beauty store in New Jersey that her "skin was too dark for most colors in the store."
+A black woman said an employee at an Ulta Beauty store in New Jersey told her that her "skin was too dark for most colors in the store."

-Ebony Kankam London wrote in Instagram and Facebook posts that she had the experience on Dec.
-28 at an Ulta store in Holmdel, near the Jersey Shore.
+The woman, Ebony Kankam London, wrote in Instagram and Facebook posts that the incident happened Saturday at an Ulta store in Holmdel, near the Jersey Shore.

 London, who lives in Houston, said she was visiting New Jersey to attend her baby shower and went to Ulta to get her makeup done for the occasion.

-"I brought in a picture for reference and was told that my skin tone was too dark for most colors in the store," she said in the posts that featured side-by-side images of her desired look and how she said her makeup was ultimately done by a makeup artist at the store.
+"I brought in a picture for reference and was told that my skin tone was too dark for most colors in the store," she said in the posts, which featured side-by-side images of her desired look and how she said her makeup ultimately was done by a makeup artist at the store.

 "So this was the best she could do," London wrote.

-Afterward, London said, the employee asked her if she had ever gotten her makeup done professionally.
-London said the experience made her feel like she was in 1990, when makeup "was made for one type of skin."
+Afterward, London said, the employee asked her whether she had ever gotten her makeup done professionally.
+London said the experience made her feel as though she was in 1990, when makeup "was made for one type of skin."

 The Morning Rundown

-London told NBC News on Thursday that when she told the makeup artist she was displeased with the results, "she got really upset and said she had done makeup for 20 years and never had anyone be unhappy."
+London said in an interview Thursday that when she told the makeup artist that she was displeased with the results, "she got really upset, and said she had done makeup for 20 years and never had anyone be unhappy."

-Ulta said in a statement Thursday that it was in contact with London regarding her experience.
+Ulta said in a statement Thursday that it was in contact with London.

 Ulta provides "ongoing artistry education, and diversity and inclusion trainings across the organization, which is an important commitment that we recognize requires daily action and accountability," the spokeswoman said.
 "We remain committed to provide a welcoming, inclusive environment where our guests can feel their best."

-As of Thursday morning, London's Facebook post had been shared more than 2,500 times and drew almost 300 comments, the vast majority expressing support.
+London's Facebook post had been shared more than 2,500 times and had drawn almost 300 comments by Thursday morning, the vast majority expressing support.

 London provided an update in a separate Facebook post on Monday.